 Numerous trains in and around Kyoto can be accessed using your Japan Rail Pass.
 Kyoto Station is the central city’s transportation hub for Japan Railways and other private services, as well as shopping centers.
 From here, you can access the Shinkansen bullet train to Osaka, Tokyo, and many other destinations.

-Local Kyoto JR lines include the Sagano Line and the Nara Line.
+Local JR lines in Kyoto include the Sagano Line and the Nara Line.

 JR Nara line